Fra-Sala/Fra-Sala/README.md

 - 📚 Bachelor's in Aerospace Engineering from Politecnico di Milano

 🌱 **Learning:**
-- Always eager to delve into new concepts and technologies, currently diving deeper into the aeroelastic behavior of aircraft at ONERA.
+- Always eager to delve into new concepts and technologies, just completed an internship at ONERA, studying aeroelasticity.

 📫 **How to reach me:**
 - Feel free to reach out to me through [LinkedIn](https://www.linkedin.com/in/francesco-sala-907631283/).